Narrative of the Life of Frederick Douglass: Synopsis

-Appendix

-Douglass's appendix clarifies that he is not against religion as a whole; instead he referred to "the slaveholding religion of this land, and with no possible reference to Christianity proper".
+After the main narrative, Douglass's appendix clarifies that he is not against religion as a whole; instead he referred to "the slaveholding religion of this land, and with no possible reference to Christianity proper".
 He condemns the hypocrisy in southern Christianity between what is taught and the actions of the slaveowners who practice it.
 He compares their Christianity to the practices of "the ancient scribes and Pharisees" and quotes passages from Matthew 23 calling them hypocrites.
 At the end, he includes a satire of a hymn "said to have been drawn, several years before the present anti-slavery agitation began, by a northern Methodist preacher, who, while residing at the south, had an opportunity to see slaveholding morals, manners, and piety, with his own eyes", titled simply "A Parody".
 It criticizes religious slaveowners, each stanza ending with the phrase "heavenly union", mimicking the original's form.

 Publication history

-The Narrative of the Life of Frederick Douglass was published on May 1, 1845, and within four months of this publication, five thousand copies were sold.
+Douglass's Narrative was published on May 1, 1845, and within four months of this publication, five thousand copies were sold.
 By 1860, almost 30,000 copies were sold.
 After publication, he left Lynn, Massachusetts and sailed to England and Ireland for two years in fear of being recaptured by his owner in the United States.
-While in Britain and Ireland, he gained supporters who paid $710.96 to purchase his emancipation from his legal owner.
+While there, he gained supporters who paid $710.96 to purchase his emancipation from his legal owner.
 One of the more significant reasons Douglass published his Narrative was to offset the demeaning manner in which white people viewed him.
 When he spoke in public, his white abolitionist associates established limits to what he could say on the platform.
 More specifically, they did not want him to analyze the current slavery issues or to shape the future for black people.
-However, once Narrative of the Life of Frederick Douglass was published, he was given the liberty to begin more ambitious work on the issue rather than giving the same speeches repetitively.
+However, once Narrative of the Life of Frederick Douglass was published, he was given the liberty to speak more honestly.
 Because of the work in his Narrative, Douglass gained significant credibility from those who previously did not believe the story of his past.
-While Douglass was in Ireland, the Dublin edition of the book was published by the abolitionist printer Richard D. Webb to great acclaim and Douglass would write extensively in later editions very positively about his experience in Ireland.
-His newfound liberty on the platform eventually led him to start a black newspaper against the advice of his "fellow" abolitionists.
-The publication of Narrative of the Life of Frederick Douglass opened several doors, not only for Douglass's ambitious work, but also for the anti-slavery movement of that time.
+While Douglass was in Ireland, the Dublin edition of the book was published by the abolitionist printer Richard D. Webb to great acclaim and in later editions Douglass wrote extensively in later editions very positively about his experience in Ireland.
+His newfound liberty on the platform eventually led him to start a Black newspaper, against the advice of his "fellow" abolitionists--the North Star.